Genoise: Use and preparation

 Genoise is a basic building block of much French pâtisserie and is used for making several different types of cake.
 The batter usually is baked to form a thin sheet.
 An 1884 cookbook gives a simple recipe for a genoise:

 When finished baking, the sheet is rolled while still warm (to make jelly rolls or bûches de Noël), or cut and stacked into multiple layers or line a mold to be filled with a frozen dessert.
 A variety of fillings are used, such as jelly, chocolate, fruit, pastry cream, and whipped cream.
-The genoise can be piped in strips to make ladyfingers or into molds to make madeleines.
+The genoise can be piped into molds to make madeleines.
 It is the base for Jaffa Cakes.

 The cake is notable for its elastic and somewhat dry texture and is sometimes soaked with flavored syrups or liqueurs and often served with a buttercream frosting.
 The popular tiramisu cake may be made with ladyfingers or a genoise sheet.

-A chocolate genoise can be made by substituting cocoa powder for some of the flour, and is sometimes used as a substitute for the richer cake used in the standard Sacher torte recipe.
+A chocolate genoise can be made by substituting cocoa powder for some of the flour, and is sometimes used as a substitute for the richer cake used in the standard Sachertorte recipe.